zincbase/zincdb/docs/API Reference.md

 **Arguments**:

-* `path` (string or array, optional): the root node for the local entries to discard.
+* `path` (string or array, optional): the root node for the changes to discard.

 **Return value**:

-A promise resolving when the matching local entries have been successfully discarded.
+A promise resolving when the matching changes have been successfully discarded.

 **Example**: